GoGetCorp/GoGetGoTask/README.md

 1. A GGevent structure should be declared holding a single member of type integer
 * This is the type that we shall send into one of the channels
+* The member inside the GGevent structure will be a counter, increasing with each iteration when processing GGevents

 2. Write 2 functions one named and one anonymous
 * You can choose any name you want for the first function